maelvls/maelvls.github.io/content/2020/learning-kubernetes-controllers/index.md

 - [Kubebuilder book](https://book.kubebuilder.io/quick-start.html) is a
   nice starting point.
-Kubebuilder uses code generation a lot and that's what most controllers use nowadays (at Rancher, they use a somehow forked version of controller-runtime and controller-tools that generates code).
+Kubebuilder uses code generation a lot and that's what most controllers use nowadays (Rancher uses a somehow forked version of controller-runtime and controller-tools, [Wrangler](https://github.com/rancher/wrangler), that also generates code but with their own "style" – for example, simple flat interfaces instead of [client-go](https://github.com/kubernetes/client-go)'s deeply nested interfaces that don't feel like Go).
 - The [Kubernetes API
   conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md)
   is an amazing document.
 It summarizes a lot of the "tribal knowledge"